pancsta/asyncmachine-go/pkg/machine/README.md

 [-> go back to monorepo /](/README.md)

+> [!NOTE]
+> **asyncmachine** can transform blocking APIs into controllable state machines with ease.
+It shares similarities with
+> [Ergo's](https://github.com/ergo-services/ergo) actor model, and focuses on distributed workflows like [Temporal](https://github.com/temporalio/temporal).
+> It's lightweight and most features are optional.

-**asyncmachine-go** is a minimal implementation of [AsyncMachine](https://github.com/TobiaszCudnik/asyncmachine) (2012-2019; [video](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4)) in Golang using **channels and context**.
+**/pkg/machine** is a minimal implementation of [AsyncMachine](https://github.com/TobiaszCudnik/asyncmachine) (2012-2019; [video](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4)) in Golang using
+**channels and context**.
 It aims at simplicity and speed, while maintaining and extending ideas of the original.
-It delivers a solid toolset and conventions for reliable state machines.
+It delivers a solid toolset and conventions for reliable, clock-based state machines.

-**asyncmachine** can transform blocking APIs into controllable state machines with ease.
-It shares similarities with [Ergo's]() actor model, but focuses on workflows like [Temporal]().
-Unlike both mentioned frameworks, it's lightweight and adds features progressively.

 ## Comparison

 Common differences between asyncmachine and other state machines:

 - many states can be active at the same time
+- events are just states
 - transitions between all the states are allowed
 - states are connected by relations
 - every transition can be rejected
-- every state has a clock
+- every state has a clock value
 - error is a state

 ## Buzzwords